isbeorn/nina.docs/docs/tabs/equipment/guider.md

 ![Guider](../../images/tabs/equipment_guider.png)

-1. Guider information
+1. Guider information can be found on the left side.
+Furthermore the guide chart colors can be customized here.
-2. Guider settings - The available settings depend on the type of guider that is connected
+2. On the right side you can find guider specific settings.
+The available settings depend on the type of guider that is connected.
-3. Guider Graph showing the corrections and drift of the guider
+3. On the bottom you can find the guider graph showing the corrections and drift of the guider

-When a guider is connected, the settings for this specific guider are shown on the top right.

 ## PHD2 Setup
 ![Guider](../../images/tabs/guider_phdsetup.png)